jcsilva/jcsilva.github.io/_posts/2017-03-18-compile-kaldi-android.markdown

 ```
 cd ../src

-#be sure android-toolchain is in your $PATH before the next step
+#Be sure android-toolchain is in your $PATH before the next step

 CXX=clang++ ./configure --static --android-incdir=/tmp/my-android-toolchain/sysroot/usr/include/ --host=arm-linux-androideabi --openblas-root=/path/to/OpenBLAS/install